RULES FOR EXHIBITORS

 - Sparkling Wines in Classes 17 & 18 must be exhibited in Champagne type bottles, filled to leave airspace of 1 - 2 inch (25-50mm).
 These must weigh a minimum of 1.6kg when full.
 The wine used as a base for the Sparkling Classes must be dry (approx. 0.990sg) and a maximum of 2oz of sugar per gallon added before bottling.

-- Beer must be exhibited in non-disposable, brown glass BEER bottles, of 500ml to 575ml capacity, without distinguishing or commercial marks (bottle manufacturer's marks near the base or at the shoulders will be ignored).
-Bottles must be filled to leave a headspace of approximately ½ - 1 inch (12-25mm).
+- Beer must be exhibited only in brown glass BEER bottles, of 1 pint (568ml) or 500ml capacity, without distinguishing or commercial marks (bottle manufacturer's marks near the base or at the shoulders will be ignored).
+Bottles must be filled to leave a headspace of approximately ½ - 1 inch (15-25mm).
 These bottles MUST be sealed with gold-coloured crown-cap metal seals.
-Barley wine may be exhibited in beer bottles of 275ml to 330ml capacity sealed as above.
+Barley wine may be exhibited in beer bottles of 250ml to 330ml capacity sealed as above.
 Plastic re-seals will not be accepted.
 Non-returnable beer bottles must not be used.

 - Corks:Wine - White plastic topped cork stoppers only must be used.
 Plastic stoppers or flush corks must not be used and capsules must not be fitted.
 Plastic Champagne type stoppers with muselets must be used in Classes 17 & 18.

 - Labels:Following receipt of the entry form, the necessary labels etc. with instructions will be sent to exhibitors from mid February.
 Bottles must be labelled in accordance with these instructions.
 They must not bear any other label or mark of any description.
 No Highlighting will be accepted under the cover up label.